We’ve all heard of the throwaway society, and many of us vigorously oppose it through our activism, our buying habits, and our worldviews.

 The reason we “waste” so many animals is that most people choose to buy new rather than “used” pets.
 One animal adoption website explains, “The stigma that shelter pets have been stuck with for many years is that they are damaged goods [emphasis added].”
 And the American Humane Association blames this all in part on the fact that “many people consider pets to be disposable.”
 “Disposable”; “damaged goods”; “healthy, young, and adoptable”; all these phrases reflect the creeping of the throwaway ethic into aspects of our lives that have nothing to do with conventional consumerism.

 Although unrelated to world hunger or animal euthanasia, there’s one more incident worth mentioning here.
 In 2008, a Walmart employee was trampled to death by a mob of Black Friday shoppers too impatient to wait for the store to open.
 Is this, too, the throwaway ethic at work?
 Already, food and animals are disposable—will even human life become disposable?

 In 1947, industrial designer and advertiser J. Gordon Lippincott dismissed fears about the consumer society’s damaging effects on human morality, predicting that the fast pace of materialism would instead improve national morals and increase our appreciation of fundamentals like security, family, faith, and love.

 Sixty-five years of the throwaway ethic have proven the exact opposite.
 The throwaway mentality has instead exacerbated costly and tragic trends like needless resource exploitation, food waste, and animal euthanasia, and threatens to degrade our society’s respect for human life itself.

 The lesson here is that if we cannot contain the throwaway ethic, then we must do what we can to renounce it.
 And the good news is that, as I’ve discussed in some of my previous posts, we are already beginning to do so.

-Addison Del Mastro is a student at Drew University and an intern with the Center for a New American Dream.
+Addison Del Mastro is a student at Drew University and an intern with New Dream.